hiteshpakhan/ztm_webdevelopment/I- Advanced Javascript - Part01/C- ES5 and ES6/ES5_and_ES6.md

 # ES5/ES6/ES7
-    it is called as the ECMAScript 5,6,7 are some of its versions
+    it is called as the ECMAScript.
+5,6,7 are versions of javascript

 JAVASCRIPT VARIABLES